 Intersections play a critical role in the transport network.
 Some of Melbourne's most congested footpaths are at corners where footpaths meet.
 Roundabouts are space-intensive intersection designs.
 They remove pedestrian priority and are difficult to negotiate on bicycles.
-They are not a preferred solution in the City of Melbourne.
+They are not a preferred solution in the municipality.